The Troubleshooters (American TV series)

 The Troubleshooters is an American adventure television series about a construction team that takes on difficult jobs around the world.
-It stars Keenan Wynn and Bob Mathias and aired on NBC during the 1959–1960 television season.
+It stars Keenan Wynn, Bob Mathias and Robert Fortier and aired on NBC beginning on September 11, 1959.

 Synopsis

 Kodiak is a construction engineer who for five years has served as the chief troubleshooter for the Stenrud Corporation, a heavy construction firm.
 The work has taken him throughout the United States and around the world to solve difficult problems that crop up in construction projects ranging from highways to dams to skyscrapers to airports to nuclear facilities.
 The pace of the work has begun to wear on him, and he has begun a slow program of training his assistant, construction engineer Frank Dugan, to replace him eventually.
 The two men are very different: Kodiak is an older, grizzled, gruff, and brawny veteran of construction work, while Dugan is young, more socially adept, well-educated, soft-spoken, and innocent.
 As they travel around the United States and the world to troubleshoot problems on construction sites, they learn from one another: Kodiak becomes more civil and Dugan gets stronger and more assertive.
 Scotty, Skinner, Jim, and Slats are members of their construction crew who frequently work with them on their projects.